Peer Educators Advocating for Campus Empowerment (PEACE)

 - Enthusiasm for working on a team and making a difference

-- Availability to attend Peer Educator Training is mandatory *
+- Availability to attend 28 hour Peer Educator Training (dates TBA) is mandatory